 We all have little systems that work for us.
 Find yours and use it.

-Many times lesser connectivity at start of the day streams energy a lot lower for rest of the day , how to fix it ? answer is KYC get to the office early, before 10 am as many times Indian customers usually gets connected, or try to pattern proof the routine of basic schedule and try to connect during there free hours .
+Many times lesser connectivity at the start of the day streams energy a lot lower for rest of the day, how to fix it? the answer is KYC gets to the office early before 10 am as many times Indian customers usually get connected, or try to pattern proof the routine of basic schedule and try to connect during their free hours.

-Either way, you should be proactive in understanding the connectivity and maximising the call volume .
+Either way, you should be proactive in understanding the connectivity and maximizing the call volume.
 It sets you up for the day and puts you in a positive state of mind.
-It also warms up your vocal chords and gets your brain functioning.
+It also warms up your vocal cords and gets your brain functioning.
 Set that understanding early, and get going.

 If you’re taking the trouble to get in the right amount of connected calls, make sure you spend the time of lower connectivity in actually making calls to the one proposed the time of call back.

-Prepare your list of prospects, with names, numbers and any other relevant information the afternoon or before.
-Make sure they’re the decision-makers or right audience.
+Prepare your list of prospects, with names, numbers, and any other relevant information the afternoon or before.
+Make sure they’re the decision-makers or the right audience.

 4 – Don’t go it alone

-If you can, try to get comfortable to the senior of your team to do calling with you.
+If you can, try to get comfortable with the senior of your team to do calling with you.
 Sit next to them while you’re doing it.